EMUFest/emufest.github.io/_posts/articles/2015-04-09-callforworks.md

   creditlink:
 ---

-The Rome Conservatoire presents the 8th edition of EMUFest (International Festival of Electroacoustic Music of Rome)
+Conservatorio S. Cecilia of Rome presents the 8th edition of EMUFest
+(International Festival of Electroacoustic Music of Rome)

 **The festival will take place from 21st to 26th September 2015.**